-Local workforce development boards will determine strategies for credential attainment based upon area employer requirements.
-Once the needs of the employers are identified, pathways to meet those needs are established that include:
+The number of jobs requiring at least some postsecondary education or training is growing.
+Strategies to improve access to postsecondary credentials are described below, organized by agency partner.
+LWDBs will identify strategies for credential attainment based upon area employer requirements.
+Once the needs of the employers are identified, pathways to meet those needs are established to include:

-- Utilizing the DOL Quick-Start Tool Kit and pre-apprenticeship guide to establish a Registered Apprenticeship Program (RAP) with the employer and foster community support. - Identify one-stop customers meeting the minimum criteria to immediately be enrolled into a RAP. - Create success plans for one-stop customers needing soft-skill and pre-vocational training such as the high school equivalency, the National Career Readiness Certificate (CRC), and the Smart Start Credential. - Facilitate the transition of the one-stop customer from the soft skills and pre-vocational training into a RAP, an employer provided OJT program, full- or part-time employment, or additional occupational training. - Upon completion of a registered apprenticeship program, apprentices will receive a national DOL certificate of completion that follows them anywhere in the United States.
+- Leveraging the DOL Quick-Start Tool Kit and pre-apprenticeship guide to establish a RAP with the employer and foster community support - Identifying one-stop customers meeting the minimum criteria to immediately be enrolled into a RAP - Facilitating the transition of the one-stop customer from the soft skills and pre-vocational training into a RAP, an employer provided On the Job Training (OJT) program, full- or part-time employment, or additional occupational training - Provision of a national DOL certificate of completion that follows apprentices anywhere in the United States

 For participants who require a postsecondary credential to attain a career goal, MDRS will develop an Individualized Success Plan that captures the supportive services, partner referrals, and any MDRS-specific addenda required to achieve the goal.
-In line with informed client choice, MDRS will then refer the participant for workforce evaluation at a One-Stop Center or Youth Provider that will help to develop the participant's Individualized Success Plan further and create a pathway referral to move the participant closer to attaining the credential.
+In line with informed participant choice, MDRS will then refer the participant for workforce evaluation at a One-Stop Center or Youth Provider to help develop the participant's Individualized Success Plans further and create a pathway referral moving the participant closer to attaining the credential.

-Supportive services provided under TANF will enable work-eligible TANF recipients to overcome barriers to training, and will help recipients earn high school equivalency, Career Readiness Certificates, or other Adult Education credentials.
-Supportive services provided under SNAP will likewise enable work-eligible SNAP recipients to overcome barriers to training and help recipients earn high school equivalency, Career Readiness Certificates, or other Adult Education credentials, as well as career-technical education or workforce skills.

-Two MCCB member community colleges operate Affiliate One-Stop Centers that coordinate with the Mississippi Department of Employment Security through the use of the Mississippi Works Labor Exchange to provide Adult, Youth, and Dislocated Worker training.
+Supportive services provided under TANF will enable work eligible TANF recipients to overcome barriers to training, and will help recipients earn high school equivalency, Career Readiness Certificates, or other AE credentials.
+Supportive services provided under SNAP will likewise enable work-eligible SNAP recipients to overcome barriers to training and help recipients earn high school equivalency, Career Readiness Certificates, or other AE credentials, as well as career-technical education or workforce skills.
+Two MCCB member community colleges operate Affiliate One-Stop Centers that coordinate with MDES through the use of the Mississippi Works Labor Exchange to provide Adult, Youth, and Dislocated Worker training.